 The exhibition Looking at Seeing and (Not) Reading by Fernanda Fragateiro at East Central Gallery (October 1st to November 05th, 2010) was the artist's first solo show in the UK.

 Throughout her career, Fragateiro has been engaged in examining the relationship

 between space and object through the means of architectural structures and

 interventions.
-True to this notion, the exhibition will include a few site-specific works,
+True to this notion, the exhibition included a few site-specific works,

 in which the artist reacts and relates to the gallery's different spaces.